osmfoundation/welcome-mat/how-to-give-back/_posts/0000-01-03-how-to-give-back.md

 * Contributing imagery or other data such as GPS traces or your GIS data can help improve the map for all and provide a means for the community to use that information to collect new data.
 It is important to release that data under an open license as well
 * There’s also a range of supporting open source infrastructure which would benefit from contribution and support from wider community
 * There is also a need for advocacy about OpenStreetMap, training, community engagement and more.
 You can contribute to OpenStreetMap without actually editing the map

-If you are interested in contributing, please contact the <a href="mailto:advisoryboard(at)osmfoundation.org">OSM Advisory Board</a>